 RM Sánchez-Camus (Marcelo) is a UK-based creative practitioner born in New York City to parents who emigrated from Chile.
-His experiences living in Pinochet’s dictatorship and watching 911 unfold from a rooftop have shaped his interest in democratising culture through collaborative works of art.
+His experiences living in Pinochet’s dictatorship, watching 911 unfold from a rooftop, and post-brexit Britain have shaped his interest in democratising culture through collaborative works of art.
 He aims to uncover social narratives while giving a space for reflection.
 His practice incorporates community co-authorship into installation, performance, and text with a focus on co-creation, participation, psychogeography, and community wellbeing.

 Marcelo’s commitment to social engagement and site-responsive work has led him to realise diverse projects in the social sphere, such as publishing Elan Calls, a creative guide to a nature reserve in Wales; the touring project The Print Shop: Rise Up!, a pop-up DIY slogan printing space; and devising and directing El Tiempo Indómito, a social circus show in Colombia about local culture.